-You’ve told us you’re fed up with unsustainable municipal spending that often translates into property tax hikes.
+You’ve told us that you’re fed up with unsustainable spending by your local government, which often translates into property tax hikes.
 You work hard to live within your means and expect your municipality to do the same.

-We will continue to push municipal leaders to spend sustainably and ensure they use taxpayers’ money as efficiently as possible.
+CFIB will continue to push municipal leaders to spend sustainably and ensure they use taxpayers’ money as efficiently as your business does.

 With the Manitoba Municipal Elections happening on October 24th, 2018, CFIB will be meeting with candidates and sharing this data to ensure sustainable spending is a priority in these elections and going forward.